Here is a brief overview of what the class is and how it works. You may also want to see the Getting Started page.

 See Policies for details.

 Lectures: Will be given online.
 They will be in a mix of formats, but we intend to record them so you can watch them asynchronously or review them.
-See Policies (lectures).
+See Lectures.
+On Canvas, you will find the Zoom links at Canvas Zoom List.
+Recordings will be made available afterwards.

-Office Hours: The course staff will hold regular “consulting hours” almost every day (see Getting Help (Consulting Hours)).
-The professor holds open office hours on Wednesdays from 1-2pm.
-We all will make appointments for 1-on-1 meetings, use the 1-on-1 Appointment Scheduling Form.
+Office Hours: The course staff will hold regular “consulting hours” almost every day (see Consulting Hours).
+The professor holds office ours (see Gleicher's Home Page).
+We all will make appointments for 1-on-1 meetings, use the Appointment Scheduling Form.

 Course Mechanisms: See Communications: